IIS vs Apache: Which is the Best Web Server?

 As a core Microsoft product, it only runs and is bundled on Windows operating systems.

-Even though development is not as open and quick as the open-source user-supported nature of Apache, it has benefitted from Microsoft’s formidable support and development resources.
+Even though development is not as open and quick as the open-source user-supported nature of Apache, it has benefited from Microsoft’s formidable support and development resources.
 It is one of the few Microsoft products that can stand toe-to-toe with its open-source rival.

 The software is frequently patched and updated to close off new hacker exploits.
 The security features of IIS have made it a safer option than Apache.
 Another plus is that the management console is very slick and includes in-depth performance and analysis reports.